hacktiger/Server-Article-Restful/README.md

 use '' for strings and "" for identifiers in postgres
 #ex: insert into articles(body,"userID") values('test','5')

-ALTER TABLE articles ALTER COLUMN "updatedAt" SET DEFAULT current_timestamp ALTER TABLE articles RENAME COLUMN "createdAt" TO createdat;
+ALTER TABLE comments ALTER COLUMN createdat SET DEFAULT current_timestamp ALTER TABLE articles RENAME COLUMN "createdAt" TO createdat;